 |Sunday||11:00 am - 9:00 pm|

-We are very excited to have the pool open!
-To keep members and staff as safe as possible during this time of COVID-19 and under the direction of Health and Safety guidelines, the following new pool procedures have been implemented for the time being.
+To keep members and staff as safe as possible during this time of COVID-19 and under the direction of Health and Safety guidelines, the same pool procedures that were implemented in 2020 will be followed again in 2021, at least for the time being.
 These policies will also be posted in greater detail at the pool.
 We ask for your understanding and patience during this time.

 - Members are required to complete a COVID-19 screening form each time a member of their household is accessing the pool either for free swim or for swim lessons.
 To save time, the screening form can be completed online before visiting the pool.
 The guards will ensure that any members entering the pool have been properly screened.